TraceCaps: A Capsule-based Neural Network for Semantic Segmentation: Experimental Results

 For U-Nets, with a fixed input size, the feature map size of the bottom layer is the reciprocal of the size of the receptive field of this layer.
 Setting the feature map size to a small number would allow the information of pixels from a broader range to be integrated, leading to improved class decision and boundary localization.
 We test the U-Nets using the same data as in Table \ref{tab:hippoeffect}, and this trend can be observed in Table \ref{tab:uneteffect} from U-Net-3$\times$7 to U-Net-4$\times$20.

-\paragraph{Overall average performance} Through the one-split validation, we identified the potentially best setups for both Tr-CapsNet and modified U-Net, which are Tr-CapsNet- 4$\times$20 and U-Net-3$\times$7, respectively (refer to APPENDIX A for detailed layer configurations).
+\paragraph{Overall average performance} Through the one-split validation, we identified the potentially best setups for both TraceCaps and modified U-Net, which are TraceCaps- 4$\times$20 and U-Net-3$\times$7, respectively (refer to Table \ref{tab:layerconfig} in Appendix A for detailed layer configurations).
 We then carried out a nine-fold cross-validation on the entire 108 data points.
-Table \ref{tab:hippo} shows the segmentation accuracies of Tr-CapsNet and U-Net in all the nine folds, followed by the averages.
-As evident, Tr-CapsNet obtain a higher Dice ratio in each fold.
-On average, the Dice ratio for Tr-CapsNet- 4$\times$20 is 87.25 with a standard deviation 5.05, while U-Net-3$\times$7 obtaines 86.23 with a standard deviation 2.19.
-In other words, our model outperforms the best U-Net model.
+Table \ref{tab:hippo} shows the segmentation accuracies of TraceCaps and U-Net in all the nine folds, followed by the averages.
+As evident, TraceCaps obtain a higher Dice ratio in each fold.
+On average, the Dice ratio for TraceCaps- 4$\times$20 is 87.25 with a standard deviation 5.05, while U-Net-3$\times$7 obtaines 86.23 with a standard deviation 2.19. model outperforms the best U-Net model.